keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ]
 ```

-Note the additional comma after `"ten"` and the last nested list.
+Note the additional comma after `"ten"` and after the last nested list.

 ## Tips and tricks